Course1

 $125.00

-• Author/Instructor: OBA Family Law Section
+• Instructor(s): OBA Family Law Section

 Presented at the 2023 Oklahoma Bar Association Annual Meeting.
 Panel Discussion: Mental Health and Substance Abuse Evaluations in Family Law Cases Hon.
 Charles Gass (Canadian County), Hon.
 Deborah Reheard (Okmulgee County) & Hon.
 James M. Siderias (Oklahoma County) Moderator: Brita Cantrell Mental Health Records and Domestic Violence DVIS, Tulsa Moderator: Ron Gore RECENT DEVELOPMENTS IN FAMILY LAW Prepared by Professor Robert Spector Virginia Henson, Norman Confidentiality: Navigating the Complex Intersections of the Right to Privacy Dewayne Moore, Inspector General with the Oklahoma Department Mental Health and Substance Abuse Services Disclaimer: All views or opinions expressed by any presenter during the course of this CLE is that of the presenter alone and not an opinion of the Oklahoma Bar Association, the employers, or affiliates of the presenters unless specifically stated.
 Additionally, any materials, including the legal research, are the product of the individual contributor, not the Oklahoma Bar Association.
 The Oklahoma Bar Association makes no warranty, express or implied, relating to the accuracy or content of these materials.